All articles

 Global business travel spending will reach $1.57 trillion in 2025 (GBTA)

 The Global Business Travel Association’s Business Travel Index Outlook models business travel across 73 countries using partner Rockport Analytics.
-The $1.57T figure includes both transient business travel and meetings-related travel, which is why it sits between EIC’s direct-spending number ($662.6B) and EIC’s total-business-sales number ($2.8T).
+The $1.57T figure includes both transient business travel and meetings-related travel, which is why it sits between EIC’s direct GDP contribution ($662.6B) and EIC’s total-business-sales number ($2.8T).

 U.S. business-events spending hit $126 billion in 2024, 82% of 2019 levels (U.S. Travel Association)